2019: Education, The American Story, and Critical Race Theory

 an intellectual movement that “challenges the ways in which race and racial power are constructed and represented in American legal culture, and more generally, in American society as a whole” (Clark, 2023, p.
 2150, quoting Crenshaw, et al. 1995).

 In September of 2020, “then President Trump issued an Executive Order (EO) denouncing any attempt to provide antiracist instruction or training to federal employees and contractors.
 The EO claimed to ‘promote unity in the Federal workforce, and to combat offense and anti-American race and sex stereotyping and scapegoating’” (Clark, 2023, p.
 2144).
 It is hard not to view this as a specific political backlash to racial progress and the global protests advocating for social justice and antiracist policies.
-In fact, in the speech by President Trump announcing Executive Order 13950, he specifically called out both CRT and the 1619 Project as his rationale:
+In fact, in the speech by President Trump announcing Executive Order 13950, he specifically called out both CRT and The 1619 Project as his rationale behind the order:

 Critical race theory, the 1619 Project and the crusade against American history is toxic propaganda, ideological poison that, if not removed, will dissolve the civic bonds that tie us together (Silverstein, 2021, November 9, quoting Trump).